riegojerey/ExoidBible/mqtt.md

+- Create a new user to use the mqqt broker , check local address login!
 - Go to **Settings > Devices & Services ** , Select the **MQTT INTEGRATION** , Select  **Configure** , Then **RE-configure MQTT**.